 15 Then Peter answered and said to Him, "Explain this parable to us."
 16 So Jesus said: "Are you also still without understanding?
 17 Do you not yet understand that whatever enters the mouth goes into the stomach and is expelled into the sewer?
 18 But the things coming out of the mouth actually come from the heart; those are the things that defile the man.
-19 Because out of the heart proceed malignant thoughts, murders, adulteries, fornications, for the things that defile the man, but to eat with unwashed hands does not defile the man."
+19 Because out of the heart proceed malignant thoughts, murders, adulteries, fornications, thefts, false witness, blasphemies.
+20 These are the things that defile the man, but to eat with unwashed hands does not defile the man."